helxplatform/devops/README.md

 # config file.
 Look towards the beginning of "gke-cluster.sh" in
 # the "heliumplus-k8s-devops-core/bin/" directory for other variables that can
 # be set.
-# CLUSTER_NAME will default to "$USER-cluster" if not set.
+# CLUSTER_NAME will default to "$USER-cluster-dev" if not set.
 This is an example
 # of how that is done.
 echo "export CLUSTER_NAME=$USER-cluster" > $GKE_CLUSTER_CONFIG
 # Check the Google console for what cluster versions are available to use.